 Read the original article on Reuters

-Biot’s lawyer has said his client was not ideologically driven and had never handed over documents that could “put Italy or other countries at risk”.
+Interviewed later by Corriere della Sera newspaper, De Vita said that Biot had told him he was not ideologically driven and had never handed over “documents which could put Italy or other countries at risk”.

 Italy, which has traditionally enjoyed better relations with Moscow than many other Western states, has expelled two Russian diplomats in retaliation and denounced the alleged espionage as a “hostile act”.